Hexxr/qb-gym/README.md

 # qb-gym
-Gym script for qbcore using ox_lib and qb-target
+Gym script for qbcore using ox_lib, qb-target, and oxmysql